PNNL-Predictive-Phenomics/BacterAI_pnnl/readme.md

 To start the first round (`Round 1`), use the following steps.
 Note that the `tee` command in a Unix-like system allows you to view standard output while saving it to a log file.

+*All commands assume that the conda environment is already loaded.*

 #### Ensure `run.py` has execute permissions:
 ```bash
 chmod u+x run.py